Squeezed-City/Kinesphere-infringement-simulation/README.md

 4. Determining Avoidance Field: An avoidance field is calculated using the formula: field = sqrtMeanDistance + 1000/(sqrt(numDots*20)) This formula adjusts the field based on the total number of dots and the mean distance to the closest dots.
 The square root of the mean distance (sqrtMeanDistance) is used to make the field grow more slowly as distance increases.
+(An alternative based on density might be interesting to explore - "1000" in this example is the length of the field on which the dots move.
+In my example this worked better for avoidance than a naive density approach)

 5. Applying Avoidance Forces:
 For each of the three closest dots: